23+ Inspiring Web Design Statistics

 Responsive web design stats mention that providing a flawless online browsing experience through excellent web design is more difficult than it seems.
 A report from eMarketer revealed that 4% of marketers claim their online browsing experience is hopeless.
 As much as 23% said their sites are somewhat responsive, but far from what modern users expect.
 29% feel their overall experience level is about average compared to the competition.

-19. Nearly 70% of companies that optimized their website for mobile first report increased sales.
+19. Nearly 70% of companies that optimized their website for mobile-first report increased sales.

 Responsive design stats indicate that a total of 68% of companies that chose to first make their website mobile-responsive experienced a rise in sales.
 Companies that made their website mobile-friendly, right after they launched the desktop version boosted their sales by 62%, as mobile marketing stats show.
 And with Google evaluating your website’s responsiveness before ranking it, investing in a responsive website pays off big time.

-Website Design Statistics About Small Businesses
+Website Design Statistics for Small Businesses

 20. 36% of small businesses don’t have professional-looking websites.